Sea Organ & Sun Salutation

 Zadar is a beautiful Adriatic city with a compact old town peninsula.
 The waterfront Riva promenade is flat and perfect for strolling, featuring the famous Sea Organ and Sun Salutation installations.
 Inside the old town, the marble-paved streets are smooth in places but uneven in others, and some alleys are narrow.
 The city lacks the infrastructure of larger Croatian cities - limited public transit, fewer elevators, and basic baby facilities.
 However, it's less crowded than Dubrovnik, more affordable, and the locals are warm.
 The beaches nearby are mostly rocky/pebble with some sandy options.

-Partially — with some planning Zadar scores 57/100 on our stroller-friendliness scale.
+It depends — Zadar scores 57/100.
+Doable with planning, but not effortless.
 Zadar's waterfront is flat and the Sea Organ is magical - but the old town has uneven marble streets and limited facilities.

 What to book before your family trip